DwaipayanDutta/Win11DebloatMinimal/README.md

-# Win11DebloatMinimal
+# 🚀 Win11DebloatMinimal

-A minimal PowerShell script to debloat Windows 10/11, inspired by [Win10Debloat](https://github.com/Sycnex/Debloat-Windows-10).
-Removes common bloatware apps, disables telemetry, and applies UI tweaks.

-## Features

--   Removes common bloatware apps
--   Disables telemetry and diagnostics
--   Disables Bing search and Cortana
--   Shows file extensions and hidden files
--   Disables Widgets and Chat icons on the taskbar
--   Aligns taskbar icons to the left (Windows 11)

-## Prerequisites
+Tired of Windows 11 slowing you down with bloat?
+This minimal PowerShell script helps you reclaim your system!
+Inspired by [Win10Debloat](https://github.com/Sycnex/Debloat-Windows-10).

+## ✨ What It Does

+- 🗑️ **Nukes Bloatware** — Out with the junk apps!
+- 🔒 **Blocks Telemetry** — Your data, your rules
+- 🔍 **Disables Bing & Cortana** — Search your way
+- 📁 **Shows Hidden Files** — See everything
+- 📌 **Cleans Up Taskbar** — No more Widgets or Chat clutter
--   Windows 10 or Windows 11
+- ◀️ **Left-Aligns Taskbar** — Classic Windows 11 look
--   Administrator privileges

-## Usage
+## ⚡ Quick Start

-1.  **Download the script:**

-    -   Download `Win11DebloatMinimal.ps1` and `RunDebloat.bat` from this repository.
+1. Grab both `Win11DebloatMinimal.ps1` and `Run.bat` 📂

-2.  **Run the script:**
+2. Right-click `Run.bat` → **Run as administrator** 🏃

-    -   Place both files (`Win11DebloatMinimal.ps1` and `RunDebloat.bat`) in the same directory.
-    -   Right-click `RunDebloat.bat` and select "Run as administrator."
-    -   Follow the prompts during script execution.
+3. Follow the prompts — easy peasy!
-    -   Restart your computer after the script finishes.
+4. Restart your PC and enjoy! 🎉

-## Disclaimer
+## ⚠️ Heads Up

-Use this script at your own risk.
-The author is not responsible for any data loss or system instability caused by running this script.
-It is recommended to create a system restore point before running the script.
+> **Backup first!** Create a system restore point before running.
+Some changes may stick around even after Windows updates.

-## License
+## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT — go wild!